lilab-bcb/cumulus/docs/cellranger.rst

 		* - docker_registry
 		  - Docker registry to use for cellranger_workflow.
 Options:

-		  	- "cumulusprod" for Docker Hub images;
+		  	- "quay.io/cumulus" for images on Red Hat registry;

-		  	- "quay.io/cumulus" for backup images on Red Hat registry.
+		  	- "cumulusprod" for backup images on Docker Hub.
-		  - "cumulusprod"
+		  - "quay.io/cumulus"
-		  - "cumulusprod"
+		  - "quay.io/cumulus"
 		* - cellranger_mkfastq_docker_registry
 		  - Docker registry to use for ``cellranger mkfastq``.
 		    Default is the registry to which only Broad users have access.